 As a matter of fact, once you are in Izamal I would suggest you pay a visit to a henequen factory which is still functioning in a small town called Suma, a short distance from Izamal.
 Further away, you can visit the beautiful Hacienda of San Francisco de Tzacalha, where you will probably want to spend a couple of nights and experience the hacienda lifestyle at your own pace.

-The tourist office has just put together a beautiful night-time itinerary around the historical points of the town, with videos on the history of Izamal projected on the walls.
-At the time of writing this, it is so far only in Spanish, but they have now implemented a translation system and it’s now more organized every day from Monday through Friday at 8.30 pm in the Atrium of the convent.
+The tourist office is now putting together a beautiful night-time itinerary around the historical points of the town, with videos on the history of Izamal projected on the walls.
+At the time of writing this, it is so far only in Spanish, but they are working on the English version.
 It is very interesting and evocative of times past.
-Cost: 102 pesos foreigners, 72 pesos Mexicans.
-Translation headphones 39 pesos.
-(Source: Yucatan Today)
+I suggest you ask at the reception of your hotel, for more detailed information.

-HACIENDA SANTO DOMINGO – if you decide to stay in town, in order to enjoy it fully and not worrying about driving this is the place to be.
-Located at a walking distance from the main plaza, you still feel you are in the middle of the jungle as the beautiful cottages are scattered around a flowery lush garden and connected with the main house though white gravel sac-be’ like path.
-The rooms are artistically decorated with love and attention to details to guarantee you a comfortable stay in a laid-back luxury ambiance.
+HACIENDA SANTO DOMINGO – if you decide to stay in town and wish to fully enjoy it without worrying about driving, this is the place to be.
+Located within walking distance of the main square, you feel like you are still in the middle of the jungle, as the beautiful cottages are scattered around a flowery garden and connected with the main house via a white gravel sacbé-like path.
+The rooms are artistically decorated with love and attention to detail, guaranteeing you a comfortable stay in a laid-back luxury ambiance.

-HACIENDA SAN FRANCISCO DE TZACALHA is situated at about 30 minutes driving from Izamal.
-A stunning property and a perfect example on how an old hacienda has been turned in a beautiful hotel conserving the layout of the property, the very essence of each building, merging culture with nature.
-It offers different kinds of rooms, from the more simple (ripios) recalling the Mayan simple architecture, to the more sophisticated suites which reproduce the old patron houses, with original tiles and ornamental objects and air conditioning (This amazing property not advisable if you are in a rush, like in such express tour, because you will want to enjoy the hacienda itself and the surroundings that have a lot to offer.
-I would suggest at least 2 nights here)
+HACIENDA SAN FRANCISCO DE TZACALHA is situated about a 30-minute drive away from Izamal.
+A stunning property and a perfect example of how an old hacienda has been turned in a stunning hotel while managing to conserve the layout of the property; the very essence of each building merges culture with nature.
+It offers different kinds of rooms, from the most basic (ripios), recalling the simple Mayan architecture, to the more sophisticated suites, which reproduce the old patron houses, with original tiles and ornamental objects.
+This amazing property is not advisable if you are in a rush, or on an express tour, as you will want to enjoy the hacienda itself and the surroundings it has to offer.
+I would suggest at least 2 nights here.